PIYUSHgoyal16/GPS-Route-Analyser/docs/Design.md

         **Alternatives / different tradeoffs** :
         * multimap is like map but allows the keys to be not unique
-        * unordered_map is a map that does not store items in order, but can provide better lookup performance if a good hash function is provided
+        * unordered_map is a map that does not store items in order, but can provide better lookup performance if a good hash function is provided.

       3. **Pandas DataFrame** :Two-dimensional, size-mutable, potentially heterogeneous tabular data.

          * Data structure also contains labeled axes (rows and columns).
 Arithmetic operations align on both row and column labels.
 Can be